Joe-Robertson/rvalenzuelar.github.io/_posts/2014-10-12-making-autoupdating-plot-in-plotly.md

 #Last step

-Although the python script is ready to run, we need a way to run it automaticaly every hour.
+Although the python script is ready to run, we need a way to run it automatically every hour.
 I learned that there is a Unix utility called [Crontab](http://www.adminschoice.com/crontab-quick-reference) which I found I had in my system by using:

 {% highlight bash %}
 $ man crontab